 Everyone at some point feels stressed.
-There’s too many ideas, too many problems, or simply too many options.
+There are too many ideas, too many problems, or simply too many options.
 It can leave a person feeling strained and exhausted just thinking about it all.
 What can you do when you find yourself drowning in brain clutter?
 Besides making a habit of writing Morning Pages, there are some simple ways to help iron out your thought process and make a decision.
 One of these delightful methods is creating a mind map.

 What is a Mind Map?